List of geological features on Europa

+A new version geological map of Europa (March 8, 2024).

 This is a list of named geological features on Europa, a moon of the planet Jupiter.
 Craters and lineae are listed on separate pages: list of craters on Europa and list of lineae on Europa.

 Cavi

 Cavi are irregular steep-sided depressions that do not seem to be impact craters.